Home » Blog » Web development » How to send an email using SMTP in Localhost (WAMP) for PHP&WordPress

 add_action('phpmailer_init', 'mailtrap');

 • Now, you can use the SMTP configuration from MailTrap to replace the Gmail SMTP settings in sendmail.ini and php.ini.
+(Step 1 and Step 3 from the Gmail method section)

 • To replace the Gmail SMTP setting with the MailTrap SMTP setting in sendmail.ini.
 You will do as below.